Programmatic Reward Design by Example: Introduction

-Recent works proposed logic based reward functions~\cite{li2017reinforcement,ijcai2019-840} {to endow} an RL agent with high-level knowledge of the task via logical specifications. {The logic-constrained reward \cite{hasanbeig2019logically} and reward machines \cite{pmlr-v80-icarte18a} explicitly represents reward functions as automata.
-However, it is still cumbersome to design the automata and they can be difficult to understand when the size of the automata are large. } In this paper, we propose \textit{programmatic reward functions}, i.e. reward functions represented as programs expressed in human-readable domain specific language (DSL).
+Recent works proposed logic-based reward functions~\cite{li2017reinforcement,ijcai2019-840} \zwcchange{as competitive solutions for endowing}{to endow} an RL agent with high-level knowledge of the task via logical specifications. \zwccross{The reward func works focus on defining a logical specification and fulfilling a task specification with a reward function that is usually characterized as an automaton translated from the specification.}\zwcadd{The logic-constrained reward \cite{hasanbeig2019logically} and reward machines \cite{pmlr-v80-icarte18a} explicitly represents reward functions as automata.
+However, it is still cumbersome to design the automata and they can be difficult to understand when the size of the automata are large. } \li{any shortcoming of this type of approach? needs better transition here}In this paper, we propose \textit{programmatic reward functions}, i.e. reward functions represented as programs expressed in human-readable domain specific language (DSL).
 There are several benefits of using programmatic reward functions for RL policy training.
 First, programs allow human engineers to express sub-goals, complex task scenarios in a structural and interpretable way.
 The inclusion of such domain knowledge forms inductive biases that help improve the sample efficiency and performance of RL agents.
 Second, engineers can take advantage of the rich semantics of DSLs to explicitly memorize, manipulate and leverage hindsight experiences of the RL agent.
-Lastly, programs are amenable to the specification of symbolic constraints {over the holes}.
-In a typical design routine of a programmatic reward function, we assume that an engineer can provide human insights in the form of a partial program, or a \textit{sketch} \cite{solar2008program}{, analogous to human providing feature functions in IRL and logical specifications in logic based reward designs,} to express the high-level structures of the task specification or reward function.
+Lastly, programs are amenable to the specification of symbolic constraints \zwcadd{over the holes}. \li{may need to clarify constraints over what} In a typical design routine of a programmatic reward function, we assume that an engineer can provide human insights in the form of a partial program, or a \textit{sketch} \cite{solar2008program}\zwcadd{, analogous to human providing feature functions in IRL and logical specifications in logic-based reward designs,} to express the high-level structures of the task specification or reward function.
 The \textit{sketch} in essence defines the set of events and certain interactions among them that the human engineer deem relevant to the task.
 The low-level details, such as the right amount of reward for a specific event or sub-task, are left as \textit{holes}.